-Let's begin asking which you find yourself doing most often, picking up a hundred-pound box, shoveling a walk, or vacuuming the house?
-More than likely, it would be shoveling and vacuuming.
+Let's ask which you do most often, picking up a hundred-pound box, shoveling a walk, or vacuuming the house?
+More than likely, it would be shovel and vacuuming.
 We certainly need our strength as we age, but we more than likely need endurance to keep ourselves independent and able to keep up with everyday life.

 A word of caution when choosing a fitness program.
 You may see programs that advertise themselves as seated exercises and chair exercises.
 They sound the same, don't they?
 Seated exercises are just that.
-They are done while sitting in a chair.
+We can do these while sitting in a chair.
 Chair exercises are most often standing exercises, but you keep a chair nearby in case of loss of balance, or that little added security we often need.
 Evaluating our own needs and current abilities will help us choose the proper one.

-There are excellent choices out there, just make sure it is right for you at the fitness level that you are at.
-You'll want a program you can participate in today, with an eye to the future as your endurance, and strength increase.
+There are excellent choices out there.
+Just make sure it is right for you at the fitness level that you are at.
+You'll want a program you can take part in today, with an eye to the future as your endurance and strength increase.
 Many of these programs are available at home.

 We all want to age in our own homes, so like one famous brand says, just do it.